Mean-Field Approximation of Cooperative Constrained Multi-Agent Reinforcement Learning (CMARL): Introduction

 \subsection{Related Works}

-\textbf{Unconstrained Single Agent RL}: One of the early attempt to address the problem of single agent RL was made by the tabular Q-learning \citep{watkins1992q}, and subsequently by the SARSA algorithm \citep{rummery1994line}.
+\textbf{Unconstrained Single Agent RL}: One of the early attempts to address the problem of single agent RL was made by the tabular Q-learning \citep{watkins1992q}, and subsequently by the SARSA algorithm \citep{rummery1994line}.
 However, such approaches work only when the state space is small.
-Neural Network based Deep Q-learning \citep{mnih2015human}, and deep policy gradient algorithms \citep{li2019robust} have been introduced relatively recently to tackle large state space.
-One cannot, however, scale these approaches to large number of agents due to the exponential blow up of their joint state-space.
+Neural Network-based Deep Q-learning \citep{mnih2015human}, and deep policy gradient algorithms \citep{li2019robust} have been introduced relatively recently to tackle large state space.
+One cannot, however, scale these approaches to a large number of agents due to the exponential blow-up of their joint state space.

 \textbf{Constrained Single Agent RL}: Decision making under constraint is typically modeled via Constrained Markov Decision Problems (CMDPs) \citep{chow2017risk}.
-Several policy gradient (PG) or direct policy search methods have been proposed to solve CMDPs \citep{achiam2017constrained, bhatnagar2012online, liang2018accelerated}.
-However, convergence guarantees of these algorithms are local.
-Recently, a series of PG-type algorithms have been proposed that ensure global convergence \citep{paternain2022safe, ding2020natural}.
-The advantage of mean-field approach is that it effectively reduces a multi-agent problem to a single agent problem, thereby allowing us to utilize these existing guarantees of CMDPs.
+Several policy gradient (PG) or direct policy search methods have been proposed to solve CMDPs \citep{achiam2017constrained, bhatnagar2012online}.
+However, the convergence guarantees of these algorithms are local.
+Recently, a series of PG-type algorithms have been proposed that ensure global convergence \citep{paternain2022safe, ding2020natural, mondal2024last}.
+The advantage of the mean-field approach is that it effectively reduces a multi-agent problem to a single-agent problem, thereby allowing us to utilize these existing guarantees of CMDPs.

-\textbf{MFC-based Approximation of MARL}: There have been a number of recent advances that show that MFC well-approximates MARL problems in the regime of large population. \citep{gu2021mean} showed that an $N$-agent homogeneous MARL problem can be approximated by MFC within $\mathcal{O}(\frac{1}{\sqrt{N}})$ error. \citep{mondal2021approximation} later extended this idea to heterogeneous MARL.
+\textbf{MFC-based Approximation of MARL}: There have been a number of recent advances that show that MFC well-approximates MARL problems in the regime of a large population. \citep{gu2021mean} showed that an $N$-agent homogeneous MARL problem can be approximated by MFC within $\mathcal{O}(\frac{1}{\sqrt{N}})$ error. \citep{mondal2021approximation} later extended this idea to heterogeneous MARL.
 Their approaches, however, cannot be directly adopted for CMARL.
-MFC has also been used to design local policies \citep{mondal2022on} and approximate cooperative MARL with non-uniform interactions \citep{mondal2022can}.
+MFC has also been used to design local policies \citep{mondal2022near} and approximate cooperative MARL with non-uniform interactions \citep{mondal2022can}.